drtoast/flickr-backup/README.md

 # Flickr Backup

-This is a simple command line utility to maintain a local archive of your Flickr photosets, photos, and JSON metadata.
+This is a simple Ruby command line utility to maintain a local archive of your Flickr photosets, photos, and JSON metadata.
 Run it periodically to incrementally add any new photos or sets you've added.

 Photos and data will be saved in a hierarchy structured like this: